Emericdefay/MAS-to-MBS/README.md

 # MAS-to-MBS
-Transform MIDI file into Arduino Script to print on Music Box Sheet
+Transform MIDI file into Arduino Script to print on Music Box Sheet.

-Use MAS2MBS.py
 # Requirements
 You have to get some stuff to make the printer but if you just want to get the coordinates for your own Music Paper Sheet you just need to launch a special command.